Starting Your Eyelash Extensions Business

-Many lash artists start out doing eyelash extensions in their home in a dedicated area.
+Many lash artists start out doing eyelash extensions in their homes in a dedicated area.
 Some lash artists choose to work for an established lash studio as an employee.
 While others choose to run their own lash business in their own studio or booth(room) rental.

 What Steps Do You Need to Take to Open a Legitimate Business in Your Area?

-Find out from local agencies the steps you need to take to register a business name, recieve a tax number and other important details to ensure you are running a legitimate business.
-Do a search for things like: Local economic development corporations, chamber of commerce, tax requirements(state,provincial,federal).
+Find out from local agencies the steps you need to take to register a business name, receive a tax number, and other important details to ensure you are running a legitimate business.
+Do a search for things like local economic development corporations, chamber of commerce, and tax requirements(state, provincial, federal).

 What Supplies and Equipment Do You Need to Buy?

 In the section below, I will share my list of tools, supplies, and spa equipment you will need to get started.